jayashri94/babel/README.md

 Push the green start button on the top of the GUI screen to shoot one muon beam.
 If you want to shoot multiple beams, type `/run/beamOn <number>` in the UI window.

-(Not recommended because I refined the beam shooting logic, which became quite complicated.)
+(Not recommended because I have refined the beam shooting logic.)

 b.
 Run in batch mode (Horizontal)